-The Power Of Smiling: 7 Health Benefits Of Smiling
+The Power Of A Smile: 7 Health Benefits Of Smiling

 Do you smile often or frown often?
 Perhaps you have also wondered if there is any science behind smiling?
 Maybe you want to know if there are actual health benefits of smiling?
 Can it make us feel happier?